Reasons to Switch to Natural Baby Skincare

 The product was created by a mother (who has achieved a monumental task of creating this business, after being diagnosed with MS)) who got incredible feedback from users with psoriasis, eczema, acne and athlete’s foot.
 It has a shelf life of 12 months, store out of direct sunlight/heat and keep dry.
 Sold in travel tins with refills.

 Vets may wish to look at this.
-Although zinc oxide is toxic to pets (a reason why you should always wash off sunscreens and cosmetics before letting them lick or kiss your skin), it is used in small percentages for some veterinary healing creams.
+Although zinc oxide is toxic to pets (a reason why you should always wash off sunscreens and cosmetics before letting them lick or kiss your skin), it is used in small percentages for some veterinary healing creams (not to be licked, but medical topical ointments that are sealed).

 This product does contain zinc oxide, and there’s a before/after healing photo of a canine wound, which vets may be interested in exploring further.